ocaml-multicore/awesome-multicore-ocaml/README.md

   - [Effects examples](https://github.com/ocaml-multicore/effects-examples): a collection of great examples with effects including cooperative threading and generators.
   - [Parallel Programming in Multicore OCaml](https://github.com/ocaml-multicore/parallel-programming-in-multicore-ocaml): a very good introduction to programming parallel programs in Multicore OCaml, including [using Domainslib](https://github.com/ocaml-multicore/parallel-programming-in-multicore-ocaml#domainslib).

+### Discuss Threads

+Recently, there has been a lot of great discussion on discuss.ocaml.org around OCaml 5, in particular what the ramifications of adding effects to the language will have to the ecosystem:

+ - The [initial release](https://discuss.ocaml.org/t/eio-0-1-effects-based-direct-style-io-for-ocaml-5/9298) of Eio has a lot of dicussion around what it could mean if the library became the official "OCaml IO" library.
+It also has some useful conversations about the underlying use of effects in Eio and in particular the [set of private effects used](https://v3.ocaml.org/p/eio/0.1/doc/Eio/Private/Effects/index.html).
+   + An excellent write up about [scopes and effect handlers](https://hackmd.io/@yF_ntUhmRvKUt15g7m1uGw/Bk-5NXh15) was added in this [thread](https://discuss.ocaml.org/t/eio-0-1-effects-based-direct-style-io-for-ocaml-5/9298/91).
+ - Another thread, ["How to block in an agnostic way"](https://discuss.ocaml.org/t/how-to-block-in-an-agnostic-way/9368), is a discussion about blocking code where we are agnostic to the underlying concurrency abstraction (and indeed how to do [interop between libraries](https://discuss.ocaml.org/t/how-to-block-in-an-agnostic-way/9368/4)).
+ - Another more Eio-specific thread looks at [cancellation in the presence of concurrency from effects](https://discuss.ocaml.org/t/understanding-cancellation-in-eio/9369).
+ - In [How do spawn and join interact with try_with](https://discuss.ocaml.org/t/multicore-how-do-spawn-and-join-interact-with-try-with/9362) there's a great, short discussion about effects in the presence of multiple domains.
+A "gotcha" many (myself included) are likely to hit when getting started with OCaml 5.

 ### Monthlies